 The Maryland State Bar Association (“MSBA”) is excited to have its members share their knowledge and expertise through a variety of vehicles, including articles for its publications, tools & resources for its website, and as faculty for CLE programs.
+Demonstrate your mastery of an area of the law, showcasing the expertise in matters your clients, colleagues and firm can count on.
 MSBA members can now submit their ideas for articles, whitepapers, books or programs through a single portal all year round.
 Please complete the form below, and the appropriate MSBA staff and/or committee will review your proposal and contact you regarding next steps.*

 The MSBA has multiple vehicles to share substantive articles related to the practice of law, including the eWeekly Newsletter and Bar Journal.
 Below is a little more detail on the requirements for each:

 A note about editing: The MSBA employs a light editing policy, and strives to ensure that the content and voice of submissions are that of the authors.
 Editing is primarily focused on identifying and correcting typos and minor grammatical issues.
 To the extent that substantial editing is required, the author will be provided with a redlined copy of the suggested edits for review.
 The author may, at that time, accept the suggested edits, submit a revised article, or withdraw the submission.

 * By accepting your proposal, the MSBA is not guaranteeing that your content will be selected for its publications, website or events.
 Please include as much information as possible in the form about your proposed content, and include relevant attachments, so that we can better consider your content proposal.